ranemirusG/toolbox-notes/windows_and_unix_cheatsheet.md

 (Get-ChildItem -Path "path/to/dir" -Recurse | Measure-Object -Property Length -Sum).Sum / 1GB # gigabytes

-# Get the number of lines in a file
+# Get the number of linelines in a file
 (Get-Content myfile.txt | Measure-Object -Line).Lines

 # Get the number of words in a file